 Problem Background

 Automation technology is a big topic for us.
 In recent years, with the development of AI technology, we can solve various tasks.
 Especially character recognition is expected to be applied in various fields from data input to automatic driving, it is strongly desired to improve character recognition accuracy.
 The applications of character recognition in the real world can roughly be classified into two types.
 The first is digitization of documents.
 The other is recognizing signs designed for people, such as billboards.
 Recognition of characters on general objects depends on shape, rotation, objects around them, recognition accuracy is still far from practical use.
 The purpose of this research is to improve these characters recognition accuracy.

+Table 1 Mean Average Precision(mAP-50) and time of current methods [1]